uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 +++

 {% callout(type="info") %}
-References of `secstotimestr` were from before it was renamed to `vlc_tick_to_str` as a result of a commit found [here](https://code.videolan.org/videolan/vlc/-/commit/3475f8e972a2d54343ec36c2b35424f5406f7d56).
+References to `secstotimestr` are from before it was renamed to `vlc_tick_to_str` as a result of a commit found [here](https://code.videolan.org/videolan/vlc/-/commit/3475f8e972a2d54343ec36c2b35424f5406f7d56).
-`i_seconds` was also renamed to `ticks` with the type `vlc_tick_t` in [this commit](https://code.videolan.org/videolan/vlc/-/commit/a59cb66257cfee50568fd4868c795f4e25f1fe98).
-For the purposes of keeping it simple, the parameter change will not be reflected here.
+`i_seconds` was also renamed to `ticks`, with the type `vlc_tick_t`, in [this commit](https://code.videolan.org/videolan/vlc/-/commit/a59cb66257cfee50568fd4868c795f4e25f1fe98).
+For simplicity, the parameter change will not be reflected here.
 {% end %}

-Like any other day on Discord, I would come across specially crafted WEBM files that would mess around with the duration of the video.
+Like any other day on Discord, I come across specially crafted WEBM files that mess with the video’s duration.
 This usually results in media players:

--   Video duration being the same as the current duration count (incrementing as the play time exceeds the fake video duration time)
+-   The video duration being the same as the current duration count (incrementing as the play time exceeds the fake video duration)
--   Videos being able to seemingly stop early
+-   Videos seemingly stopping early
--   Very long video duration that is never reached (video stops at its actual total playback time)
+-   A very long video duration that is never reached (the video stops at its actual total playback time)

 ## The unusual encounter

-On January 14 2021, I had came across a video named `chinax.webm` (can be downloaded [here](assets/chinax.webm)).
+On January 14, 2021, I came across a video named `chinax.webm` (it can be downloaded [here](assets/chinax.webm)).
-When playing back the video on Discord in the Electron desktop application, it presented something I had never seen before.
-The times shown were in the negatives.
+When playing back the video on Discord in the Electron desktop application, it presented something I had never seen before: the times shown were in the negatives.

 {% figure(src="assets/discord_playback.webp", alt="Discord media player") %}
 Discord media player duration looking a little out of wack
 {% end %}

-On Google Chrome, this shown slightly different behaviour.
+In Google Chrome, this showed slightly different behavior.

 {% figure(src="assets/chrome_playback.webp", alt="Chrome media player") %}
-Chrome media player has not too dissimilar behaviour in comparison
+Chrome's media player behaves similarly in comparison
 {% end %}

 It is worth noting that Discord uses a modified version of the media player.
-Yes, this did result in some unique bugs that went as far as crashing the entire client.
+This resulted in some unique bugs that went so far as to crash the entire client.

 Now, what about VLC media player?
 Lets check that one ou--